SIDES School Goal One

 All these factors make it challenging to understand the mental health and wellness needs of our students and their parents/caregivers.
 It is also more challenging for us to fill mental health gaps that might be occurring with our students and their families.

 This goal and focused inquiry questions align directly to our district strategic priority in Mental Health and Wellness.
-Additionally, our intended approaches are deeply connected to First Peoples Principals of Learning.
+Additionally, our intended approaches are deeply connected to First Peoples Principles of Learning.

 First Peoples Principles of Learning